FullGC/FullGC.github.io/_posts/2017-11-17-How-to-tune-Akka-to-get-the-most-from-your-Actor-based-system-Part-1.md

 }
 ````

-The key is to find the right balance for an actor instances to work in parallel and use the threads as much as they need so other actors and processes would be able to work as well.
-Its also true for the Fork-Join executor and needs to be quite accurate.
-In Part 2 //TBA (link to part 2)
+The key is to find the right balance for actor instances to work in parallel and use the threads as much as they are need so other actors and processes can work as well.
+It’s also true for the Fork-Join executor and needs to be quite accurate.

-We'll talk about how to measure it.

-**PinnedDispatcher** dedicates a unique thread for each actor.
-This is usually not the pattern you want for the machine's resources are limited.
-Hence it makes sense for the actor to share a pool of threads.
-However, if your actor performs a prefered task and you don’t want its instances to share its pool.
+**PinnedDispatcher** dedicates a unique thread to each actor.
+This is usually not the pattern you want for the machine, given the limited resources.
+Hence, it makes sense for the actor to share a pool of threads.
+However, if your actor performs a preferred task, you won’t want its instances to share the pool.

 Do not use it if you have more instances than the number of cores in the machine.

-It is also not recommended for Futures, because  you'll probably need more than 1 thread...
+It is also not recommended for Futures, because you’ll probably need more than 1 thread...

 #### Affinity-pool-executor